sethlilly/Vapor/README.md

 * 1.1 - 2013-10-28
 * 1.0 - 2013-10-18

+## Contributing

+*Vapor* is open source and released under the MIT License, and contributions to the code base are welcome and encouraged.
+Find [more information about contributing here](CONTRIBUTING.md).

 ## Copyright & License

 Copyright (c) 2013 Seth Lilly - Released under The MIT License.